clojurewerkz/langohr.docs/articles/queues.md

   (lcons/subscribe ch queue-name handler {:auto-ack true}))
 ```

-It will block the calling thread, so it is usually started in a
-separate thread.
-That thread should take care of handling I/O
-exceptions that may arise during the consumer's lifespan.
+Delivered messages will be dispatched in a thread pool with a
+per-channel ordering guarantee.

 ### Accessing Message Metadata